FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/prereqs_overview/Kernel_customization_Start_here/_index.md

     "linkTitle": "Customize the kernel",
     "weight": "170"
-}Depending on the operating system, some customization may be mandatory to ensure that <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> operates correctly, and to maintain the overall system performance levels.
+}Depending on the operating system, some customization may be mandatory to ensure that {{< TransferCFT/componentshortname  >}} operates correctly, and to maintain the overall system performance levels.

-Kernel customization is not mandatory for installation, but is needed to run <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span>.
+Kernel customization is not mandatory for installation, but is needed to run {{< TransferCFT/componentshortname  >}}.

 This section describes the
 kernel parameters that you need to upgrade to ensure that the
-<span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> operates correctly, and is comprised of the following topics:
+{{< TransferCFT/componentshortname  >}} operates correctly, and is comprised of the following topics:

 -   [Why
     customize the kernel?](why_customize_the_kernel_)